dodyg/practical-aspnetcore/projects/blazor/README.md

   * [Component Four - Handling Custom Event from Component](/projects/blazor/ComponentFour)

-    This sample shows how to raise a custom event from a component and how to handle them.
+    This sample shows how to raise a custom event from a component and how to handle them using `EventCallback<>`.

   * [Component Five - Inherit from a ComponentBase class](/projects/blazor/ComponentFive)